jacoby149/shell_profiles/README.md

 ## Installation

-1. Install Dropbox.

-2. Fork shell_profiles,
+1. Fork shell_profiles,
-3. Clone your fork into your Dropbox folder.
+2. Clone your fork into your Documents/Github folder.

 4. Install :
    * On **Windows**, copy the **WindowsPowerShell** folder into my documents.